 (5) In addition to the amount prescribed in Schedule 1 as the fee payable on the issue of a gaming permit, the Commission may require an applicant to pay such charges as the Commission determines to be reasonable in relation to the inquiries and work involved to determine whether or not the applicant is a person to whom or which a permit should be granted, but where an entry relating to a person appears in the current part of the register in relation to a specific kind of gaming as a person approved as eligible to hold a permit in respect of gaming of that kind no charge under this subregulation is payable in respect of any further application by that person for a permit in respect of gaming of that kind.

-[Regulation 9 amended in Gazette 30 Jan 2004 p.
+[Regulation 9 amended by Gazette 30 Jan 2004 p.
 415; 18 May 2004 p.
 1572.]

 10. Approval to use premises, application for (Act s.
 55)